 Hearts allowed Aberdeen to take an early lead before recovering to win 2-1 at Tynecastle.
+Aberdeen took a deserved lead through Darren Mackie, but Hearts rallied with goals in first half stoppage time from Christian Nade and a 66th minute winner from Andy Driver.

 Hearts are now third in the league as they battle for two Europa Cup places.